lprathiba88/property-project/README.md

 ### April 27, 2016

-An application that we will be using for JUnit automation testing
+An application that we will be using for JUnit testing

 * Git
 * Java